No other city plays such a pivotal role in the Civil Rights movement as Montgomery, Alabama.

 The sleepy state capital was not only where Rosa Parks made history and Martin Luther King Jr., made his name.
 But it’s where Freedom Riders were beaten, and National Guard troops had to protect the city from exploding.

-It’s also where King ended his triumphant Selma-to-Montgomery march, with a stirring speech at the state capital, once the Confederacy.
+It’s also where King ended his triumphant Selma-to-Montgomery march, with a stirring speech at the state capital.

 The city’s also home to the stunning National Memorial for Peace and Justice, the so-called lynching museum, which is covered in another post here.

 A visitor could spend several days here exploring civil rights attractions in Montgomery Alabama, but we’ll break it down to several must-see spots.
-Key sites include the Dexter Avenue King Memorial Church and its Parsonage Museum, where King once lived; the Southern Poverty Law Center Civil Rights Memorial; the Alabama State Capitol building; the Rosa Parks museum; the Freedom Riders museum; and the Lynching Memorial.
+Key sites include the Rosa Parks museum; the Freedom Riders museum; the Southern Poverty Law Center Civil Rights Memorial; the Alabama State Capitol building; Dexter Avenue King Memorial Church and its Parsonage Museum, where King once lived; and the Lynching Memorial.

 Most are located within a few miles of each other.

-Other spots worth a stop are the historic marker outside Rosa Parks’ home in the Cleveland Court Apartments and the nearby Holt Street Baptist Church, where the boycott was organized; along with the First Baptist Church, where King and hundreds of others were trapped by a mob.
+Other spots worth a stop are the historic markers outside Rosa Parks’ home in the Cleveland Court Apartments, the nearby Holt Street Baptist Church, where the boycott was organized, and the Trinity Evangelical Lutheran Church parsonage, home to Robert Graetz, the only white pastor to support the boycott.
+Closer to the capitol, there’s the First Baptist Church, where King and hundreds of others were trapped by a mob during the Freedom Rider violence.

 |If you’re traveling to Atlanta, and want to see Alabama’s most important civil rights sites, you can see them all in a day on a unique package tour.
 A marathon 12-hour tour with a driver/guide will visit the landmarks in Birmingham, Selma, Montgomery and Tuskegee.|